 In addition, we maintain equity ownership guidelines to further align interests of directors and executives with those of our stockholders.
 The guideline level for non-employee directors is 3x the annual cash retainer for Board service.
 A more detailed description of these guidelines is provided in the "Equity Ownership Guidelines" section of this proxy statement below.
-While we are still within the transition period for compliance under the guidelines, as of December 31, 2022, the respective ownership levels of all of our non-employee directors exceeded the current guidelines with the exception of Ms. Mora who joined the Board in 2021.
+While we are still within the transition period for compliance under the guidelines, as of December 31, 2023, the respective ownership levels of all of our non-employee directors did not meet the current guidelines with the exception of Ms. Rider who joined the Board in 2019.